Skip to main content

 5. Take care of yourself

-Grief often causes dysregulation in the body.7,8 It is essential to take care of yourself when grieving, yet it is easy to forget to do so.
-A checklist can help to make sure that healthy habits are implemented.
+Grief often causes dysregulation in the body.7,8 It is essential to take care of yourself when grieving, even when it feels like too much work.
+A checklist can help you remember what to do to take care of yourself.

-Make a list of actions that help to keep the body regulated, such as drinking water, getting fresh air, and eating meals, and a list of actions that can quickly bring a moment of calm, such as planting the feet on the ground and taking a few deep breaths or drinking a comforting cup of tea.
+Make a list of actions that help to keep you moving, such as drinking water, getting fresh air, and eating meals, and a list of actions that can quickly bring a moment of calm, such as planting your feet on the ground and taking a few deep breaths or drinking a comforting cup of tea.
 Even two-minute actions can bring some relief, if done mindfully, with the intention to calm the body.9

 7. Plan ahead and set boundaries